myneTEC/Bitcoin_Youtube/README.md

 (Note: new files will be added in regards to the channel development process, there are about 123 basic core files under src uploaded accordingly plus 16 folders with additional files and functionality for example the gui part in it, this yt project will focus on the main core files first)

-if you wanna browse actual development versions you have to visit the following github resource. i Just decided to educate on this older version cause its nearer to the last date Original coder: Satoshi Nakamoto took place in in it.
+if you wanna browse actual development versions you have to visit the following github resource. i Just decided to educate on this older version cause its nearer to the last date original coder,

+known under the Pseudonym: Satoshi Nakamoto

+took place in it.
 Its his project after all and the core developers can be seen as his little helpers.
 Till today.
 But it developed a bit further and if you are more interested into this new code base just visit:

 https://github.com/bitcoin/bitcoin

-for programming on bitcoins chain visit:
+for going deeper & learning programming on bitcoins chain visit:

 https://github.com/bitcoinbook/bitcoinbook